compas-dev/compas-actions.ghpython_components/README.md

    1. Add a `code.py` file with the Python script of the component
 1. Use this action setting `source` and `target` folder inputs
 1. Be happy 🎈

+## Where are the generated components?

+This action stores the generated components under the `target` folder, but these files only exist for the duration of the build.
+After that -if no further steps are taken- they will be automatically deleted.

+The simplest option to keep the generated files is to use the `actions/upload-artifact@v2` action and upload them as artifacts.
+Check [this for more details](https://github.com/actions/upload-artifact) and in particular, [the details about where to find the uploaded artifacts](https://github.com/actions/upload-artifact#where-does-the-upload-go).

+An alternative is to include them in your packaging steps, e.g. calling `python setup.py clean --all sdist bdist_wheel` right after having generated the components (and assuming your setup is configured accordingly, will pick up the components and add them to the pip package.
+This is a very convenient way that ensures the components are always released from a clean state.
+An example of this is available on the [release workflow of COMPAS](https://github.com/compas-dev/compas/blob/main/.github/workflows/release.yml).

 ## Specification